catalyst-cooperative/cheshire/README.rst

   common problems like blanket ``# noqa`` annotations, as well as `language agnostic problems <https://github.com/pre-commit/pre-commit-hooks>`__ like accidentally checking large binary files into the repository or having unresolved merge conflicts.
+* `hadolint <https://github.com/AleksaC/hadolint-py>`__ checks Dockerfiles for errors and violations of best practices.
+It runs as a pre-commit hook.

 Test Coverage
 -------------